Monnapule Saleng: Club career

 Having started his career at Orbit College in the SAFA Second Division, Saleng joined Free State Stars in 2019.
 He was the top scorer in the 2020–21 National First Division, scoring 13 goals in 29 matches.

+Orlando Pirates

 Saleng signed for South African Premier Division club Orlando Pirates in July 2021, but spent the 2021–22 season on loan at Moroka Swallows, where he scored twice in 22 league appearances.
 He returned to Pirates for the 2022–23 season, where he became a first-team regular, scoring five goals in eight matches in the opening half of the season.
+He was loaned to former club Orbit College during the first half of the 2025/26 season after they got promoted to the premiership.

+Mamelodi Sundowns

+In January 2026 Saleng signed for South African Premier Division club Mamelodi Sundowns.

 International career

 Saleng was part of the South Africa squad at the 2021 COSAFA Cup, starting in the opening 1–0 victory against Botswana.
 In total, he made 6 appearances as South Africa won the tournament.

 In November 2022, Saleng was included in the South Africa squad for two friendly fixtures against Angola and Mozambique.